echovishakha/DataSentinel/README.md

 ---

-*AI Safeguard - Protecting Your Sensitive Information in the Age of AI*
+*Data Sentinel - Protecting Your Sensitive Information in the Age of AI*